-During the 2019-2020 academic year, the DCI Working Group and DCI Advisory Group, which collectively include over 30 faculty and students, have also been enormously helpful in providing advice and suggestions regarding the goals and direction of the initiative.
-Members of these groups come from a wide range of departments and programs, including Physics, Economics, Philosophy, Biology, Religion, Chemistry, Political Science, Anthropology, Theater, Communication Studies, Environmental Studies, Educational Studies, Gender and Sexuality Studies, Health and Human Values, the Writing Program, and the Center for Teaching and Learning.
-You can read more about their work here.
+During the 2019-2020 academic year, the DCI Working Group and DCI Advisory Group, which collectively include over 30 faculty and students, were enormously helpful in providing advice and suggestions regarding the goals and direction of the initiative.
+Members of these groups came from a wide range of departments and programs, including Physics, Economics, Philosophy, Biology, Religion, Chemistry, Political Science, Anthropology, Theater, Communication Studies, Environmental Studies, Educational Studies, Gender and Sexuality Studies, Health and Human Values, the Writing Program, and the Center for Teaching and Learning.

-The DCI will also select twelve Deliberative Citizenship Fellows in 2020-2021.
-They will include six students, two faculty, two staff, and two community members who will immerse themselves in deliberative theory and methods, help choose the issues for the year’s focus, facilitate robust deliberations on those issues, and record their experiences as sponsors of these discussions.
-The 2020-2021 cohort of fellows will be selected in the summer of 2020; if you are interested in learning more about this opportunity, click here.
+The DCI has also selected eleven Deliberative Citizenship Fellows for the 2020-2021 school year.
+They include seven students, two faculty members, and two staff members who are immersing themselves in deliberative theory and methods, helping choose the issues for the year’s focus, facilitating robust deliberations on those issues, and recording their experiences as fellows and sponsors of these discussions.
+You can read some of their reflections on the DCI Blog.

 To learn more about what sparked the creation of the DCI, click here.